MicrosoftDocs/azure-dev-docs/articles/github/connect-from-azure-identity.md

 ms.custom: github-actions-azure, devx-track-azurecli, devx-track-azurepowershell, linux-related-content
 ---

-## Use the Azure login action with Managed Identity
+# Use the Azure login action with Managed Identity
 On resources configured for [managed identities](/entra/identity/managed-identities-azure-resources/overview) in Azure, you can sign in [Azure login](https://github.com/marketplace/actions/azure-login) using the managed identity.
 There's no need to manage credentials, as they are not accessible to you.
-You can use two types of managed identities: System-assigned or User-assigned.
+You can use two types of managed identities: **System-assigned** or **User-assigned**.

-## Use the Azure login action with System Assigned Managed Identity
+## Use the Azure login action with System-Assigned Managed Identity

 > [!NOTE]
 >